 (b) a copy of the agreement required by paragraph 5.4.1,

 and BSCCo shall arrange for the schedule of CM Settlement Data to be published on the BSC Website from time to time.

+[P395]5.3A BM Unit Chargeable Demand Report

+5.3A.1 The EMR Settlement Data provided to the EMR Settlement Services Providers in the ‘BM Unit Chargeable Demand Report’ shall only include those volumes of imported energy used for the purposes of Final Demand and shall exclude those volumes of imported energy used for the purposes of generation (including storage facilities) operated by a licensee for generation activities.

 5.4 General